marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-01.md

    o Battery use cases migh be different 10 years after.
 Should it be addressed in a future charter?
-So far the decision is no. Nevertheless it might be generalized to cover backup sources of energy caps and use.
+So far the decision is no. Nevertheless it might be generalized to cover backup sources of energy capabilities and use.

    o Do we need to keep a reference to the MIB object entPhysicalUUID (in section 4.4 from ENTITY-MIB v4) in case of legacy device (MIB)?